 Who is Aryabhatta?

-To understand who is Aryabhata it is important to dig a little deeper beyond the Aryabhata Scientist and learn more by finding Aryabhata Information about his inventions and discoveries.
-There is not enough information about his personal life rather all are curious to know what did Aryabhatta invent?
+To understand who Aryabhatta is it is important to dig a little deeper beyond the Aryabhata Scientist and learn more by finding Aryabhata Information about his inventions and discoveries.
+There is not enough information about his personal life.
+Rather, all are curious to know what did Aryabhatta invented?
 And therefore Aryabhatta Inventions and Aryabhatta Discoveries is still a topic of interest, as there is a new generation curious to find about this Mathematical genius.

 Birth- 476 CE

 Birth Place- Kusumapura, capital Patalipitra in the Gupta Era.

 Present Day- birthplace is known to be Bihar, Patna, India.

 Works- His Most Notable work is Aryabhatiya and Arya Siddhanta.

 Death- 550 CE

 The birthplace and year of Aryabhata are still estimated based on his works and influences.
 In one of his widely popular works Aryabhatiya, it was mentioned, he was 23 years old when we were 3600 years into Kaliyug, which dates back to 499 CE and thus estimating his birth year to be 476 CE.
 Not to be misunderstood, the text Aryabhatiya was published 3600 years into Kaliyug, it was much later when his works of discoveries and text were found.
 He always considered Kusumapura, Pataliputra his native place which is present-day Patna, Bihar.
 His actual birthplace and the family he was born into is still unknown.